 In modern business, health and safety requirements are of utmost concern to companies.
 Strict government legislation and guidelines mean that businesses to be extremely careful in this area, and training is key to making this happen.

-However, it is important that companies know that health and safety training is not only something they should do, but something that is beneficial to their business.
+However, companies must know that health and safety training is not only something they should do, but something beneficial to their business.
 Businesses large and small receive a range of benefits from skilling their employees up in these areas of expertise.

-In this article, we will examine the key benefits to businesses of providing health and safety training for employees.
+In this article, we will examine the key benefits to businesses in providing health and safety training for employees.

 No matter what industry you work in, from construction to finance, every workplace has its hazards.
 These hazards are often things that you may not consider hazardous unless you have had proper training.

-Training which is specific to your industry is particularly useful as this will cover the specific hazards common to your type of workplace.
+Training that is specific to your industry is particularly useful as this will cover the specific hazards common to your type of workplace.